heikadog/zml/zml.md

 1. Zippy (@zippyzoop.bsky.social) is an open zoophile.
 1. zeta-love (@zeta-love.bsky.social) is an open zoophile.
 1. catgirl (@somerandomcat.bsky.social) is an open zoophile.
-1. Fridayzoowo (@fridayzoowo.bsky.social) is an open zoophile, and owned a now-suspended Twitter account which hosted animal sexual abuse material.
+1. Fridayzoo (@fridayzoowo.bsky.social) is an open zoophile, and owned a now-suspended Twitter account which hosted animal sexual abuse material.
 1. Cadavre (@cadavre.bsky.social) is an open zoophile.
 1. Zeta Unleashed (@zetaunleashed.bsky.social) is an open zoophile.
 1. ZooeyNet (@octopixey.bsky.social) is an open zoophile.